danwerner21/UniFLEX/UniBug/README.md

 The ROM code provides the context switching between processes and kernel on interrupt.

-UNIBUG.S1 if the hex file as it comes from the assembler, but in Linux text format UBUG_H.S1 is the same file but gaps in the code are filled with FF, so this is the exact code what should go into the (E)PROM.
+UNIBUG.S1 if the hex file as it comes from the assembler, but in Linux text format.
+UBUG_H.S1 is the same file but gaps in the code are filled with FF, so this is the exact code what should go into the (E)PROM.